Bayesian optimisation of poloidal field coil positions in tokamaks: Multi-objective Bayesian optimisation

-Here, we use the \emph{expected hypervolume improvement} (EHVI) function, which seeks to quantify the expected improvement in the hypervolume of $\mathcal{P}_{\bm{f}}$ when adding a new point to the dataset $\mathcal{D}$ \citep{daulton2020differentiable}.
-EHVI is particularly suited to multi-objective optimization, as it effectively balances exploration and exploitation by focusing on regions of the search space that are both uncertain and potentially optimal.
-The EHVI function $\alpha_{\text{EHVI}} \colon \mathcal{U} \to \Reals$ is given by
+EHVI is particularly suited to multi-objective optimisation, as it effectively balances exploration and exploitation by focusing on regions of the search space that are both uncertain and potentially optimal.
+The EHVI function $\alpha_{\text{EHVI}} \colon \mathscr{U} \to \Reals$ is given by

-where $\text{HV}(\mathcal{P}_{\bm{f}})$ is the hypervolume of the Pareto front (relative to some reference point\footnote{The reference point is a fixed location in the objective space that does not belong to $\mathcal{P}_{\bm{f}}$ and ensures the hypervolume calculation does not diverge to infinity \citep{yang2019multi}.}) and $\mathbb{E}_{\bm{f}}$ is the expectation operator of \eqref{eq:posterior} (with respect to the $l$ objectives, not the constraints).

-The goal is to use constrained single-objective (non-Bayesian) gradient-based optimisation\footnote{For example, a number of different BO packages use the Broyden–Fletcher–Goldfarb–Shanno optimisation algorithm \citep{bfgs, trieste2023}.} to find